Wint3rmute/baczek.me/content/cosmic-horror.md

 ---
-title: Horror
+title: Cosmic Horror
 tags: culture, collection
 ---

+Cosmic horror explores the idea that the higher forces of the universe (supernatural beings, gods, other) either do not care about, or act against humans.
+Our morals and values are juxtaposed against a completely indifferent world, which functions in a way incomprehensible by our brains.

-*Todo:* list of favourite niche horrors, subgenres and trivia.
+*Work in progress:* list of favourite niche horrors, subgenres and trivia.

-*Note:* perhaps this list should be converted to *cosmic horror*?

-## Cosmic horror

 ### Movies